mikepyd/XRP-Messenger/README.md

 1. Extract the folder to where you want it.
 2. In Terminal cd to this folder and run: sudo apt install figlet toilet
-3. Still in Terminal: pip3 install -r requirements.txt
+3. Still in Terminal: pip3 install -r requirements.txt.
+Close Terminal when completed.
 4. In Ubuntu do the following to run an executable text file when double-clicked:

 4.1.
 Open the File Manager.<br />
 4.2.
 Click on the "hamburger" symbol on the top right of the window, left of the "Minimize" symbol.
 A menu will drop down.<br />
 4.3.
 Click "Preferences".
 A tabbed dialog box will be displayed.<br />
 4.4.
 Select the "Behavior" tab.<br />
 4.5.
-Choose your preferred behavior for "executable text files" aka scripts.<br />

-5. Create a Telegram bot.
+Choose "Double click" from "Open Action" and "Run them" for Executable Text Files".Close File Manager.<br />

 ## Built With
 * [Ubuntu 19.04](http://releases.ubuntu.com/19.04/) - Operating System